Eric20Junior/HNGX/onPageAssitant/README.md

 # Task 2: Build an On-Page Assistant

+- Objective: Develop a proof-of-concept for an on-page assistant that appears in the lower left corner of a web page.
+This assistant should be a transparent, moving video (not an image) and provide helpful information to users.

 # View Live Project
 - You can view the live project [Click here](https://onpageassistant-hngx.vercel.app/)